Protocol overview

 Hydra simplifies off-chain protocol and smart contract development by directly adopting the layer 1 smart contract system, allowing the same code to be used both on- and off-chain.
 Leveraging the Extended Unspent Transaction Output (EUTXO) model, Hydra enables fast off-chain protocol evolution with minimal round complexity and allows asynchronous and concurrent state channel processing.
 This design enhances transaction confirmation time and throughput while keeping storage requirements low.

-In Hydra, a set of parties coordinates to commit a set of UTXOs (owned by the parties) into an off-chain protocol called the Head protocol.
-This UTXO set constitutes the initial head state, which can be evolved by handling smart contracts and transactions among the parties without blockchain interaction, provided all participants behave optimistically.
+In Hydra, a set of parties opens an off-chain state channel called a Hydra head and deposits funds from the Cardano main chain into it.
+The deposited UTXOs form the head state, which can be evolved by handling smart contracts and transactions among the parties without blockchain interaction, provided all participants behave optimistically.
 The isomorphic nature of Hydra heads ensures that transaction validation and script execution proceed according to the same rules as on-chain, simplifying engineering and guaranteeing consistency.
-In case of disputes or termination, the current state of the head is decommitted back to the blockchain, updating the blockchain state to reflect the off-chain protocol evolution.
-This decommit process is efficient, independent of the number of parties or the size of the head state, and supports incremental commits and decommits, allowing UTXOs to be added or removed from a running head without closing it.
+In case of disputes or termination, the current state of the head is fanned out back to the blockchain, updating the blockchain state to reflect the off-chain protocol evolution.
+This fanout is efficient, independent of the number of parties or the size of the head state, and deposits and decommits allow UTXOs to be added or removed from a running head without closing it.

 Hydra head lifecycle